Thank you for visiting. Please SIGN UP to get the latest news from Senator Marcus!

 I agree with the Leandro court decision and the Leandro Comprehensive Remedial Plan.
 The Leandro Plan is a comprehensive set of spending and policy reforms necessary to provide our students the "sound, basic" education they are guaranteed by the State Constitution.
 The Plan is based on research and recommendations from the country’s leading nonpartisan education experts and should be among the NCGA's top priorities.
 The fact that Republican leaders have ignored Leandro's conclusions and the Court's Orders for more than two decades is shameful, especially now when we have an unprecedented budget surplus and billions in federal pandemic relief at our disposal.

 I oppose unfunded mandates from the NCGA that create chaos at the local level, such as the recent class size change that Republicans claimed was their way of “helping” school districts.
 It is best when classroom decisions are made by teachers and local administrators, not politicians in Raleigh who are not held to account for the cost of and confusion caused by their policy dictates.
 Teacher leaders need to be at the table when education policy is crafted.

-Our children and their teachers must have the support they need to feel safe while at school.
-I do not support arming school teachers.
+On the issue of guns in schools, I do not support arming school teachers.
 A much better idea, one supported by the educators I’ve met, is to have more school nurses and counselors to help address the myriad issues (personal, emotional, medical and family-related) students carry with them every day.
 More on my position on gun violence at this page.